 top of page

-Our address is 18741 Ponderosa Dr. Suite D. Parker, CO 80134.
-We are 100% foster based which means our animals are only in the building during adoption events.
-The adoption events are the only way to meet and adopt your puppy.
+We are located at 18741 Ponderosa Dr. Suite D, Parker, CO 80134.
+As a 100% foster-based rescue, our animals are only in the building during adoption events, which are the only way to meet and adopt your puppy.

 • Where do you get your puppies?